AlbertCos/Data_Science_project/README.md

 ## Features

 ### **Explore by country**
-Using the link to the app, in the sidebar, the user could choose a country to explore the terrorist activity during the period of time choosed.
-The first part, shows a brief description about the city most dangerous according to the terrorist activity from 1970 till 2019, the targets most attacked, the most important terrorist group, the worst year in terms of attacks, the worst year in terms of number of people killed and 4 differents pie charts to choose.
+In the sidebar, the user could choose a country to explore the terrorist activity during the period of time chose.
+The first part, shows a brief description about the city most dangerous according to the terrorist activity from 1970 till 2019 for the country selected, the targets most attacked, the most important terrorist group, the worst year in terms of attacks, the worst year in terms of number of people killed and 4 differents pie charts to choose.

 ![](https://github.com/AlbertCos/Data_Science_project/blob/master/moviegif4.gif)

 ### **Explore by range of years**
 In the second part, we could explore selecting by range of years in the sidebar.
-We can see the attacks in the map for the period selected, the terrorist group active in the countrie during that period, terrorist attacks types and terrorist attack targets.
+We can see the attacks in the map for the period selected, the terrorist group active in the country during that period, terrorist attacks types and terrorist attack targets.

 ![](https://github.com/AlbertCos/Data_Science_project/blob/master/project2gif.gif)